hisalaheiyo/beam_prediction/README.md

-# Measuring the Irreducible Loss of Sensing-Aided Beam Prediction
+# Power-Loss Decomposition for Sensing-Aided Beam Prediction

 Code and stored results for the paper.
 Every number in the manuscript is re-derived by the three scripts in `verify/`, which read only `results/` and need neither the dataset nor a GPU.